 Home » Shy’Kemmia Pate, 8: Last Seen Playing Outside In 1998

-After running the errand, the LaSwanda returned but Shy’Kemmia Pate was nowhere to be found.
-There wasn’t an initial panic because the family reportedly believed that Shy’Kemmia got a ride with someone else, but when she also didn’t surface at the football game, they called the authorities for help.
+After running the errand, the LaSwanda returned, but Shy’Kemmia Pate was nowhere to be found.
+There wasn’t an initial panic because the family believed that Shy’Kemmia got a ride with someone else.
+Still, when she also didn’t surface at the football game, they called the authorities for help.

 The investigation was a cluster from the beginning.
 Police told Shy’Kemmia’s family that they couldn’t report her missing until 24 hours had passed—which was not true.
-When police finally began searching for Shy’Kemmia, they’d lost crucial time and while leads and tips have been plentiful, the little girl has not been seen or heard from since that time.
-Neighbors took matters into their own hands and gathered together for a search party, and it is reported that as helpful as they believed they were, they destroyed or compromised several areas that were later searched by investigators.
+When police finally began searching for Shy’Kemmia, they’d lost crucial time, and while leads and tips have been plentiful, the little girl has not been seen or heard from since that time.
+Neighbors took matters into their own hands and gathered together for a search party.
+It is reported that as helpful as they believed they were, they destroyed or compromised several areas that investigators later searched.

 The home where Sky’Kemmia was last seen playing was across the street from a local venue called the Roxy’s Club.
-It was a high-crime area and drug dealing was abundant, yet still, everyone in the neighborhood knew one another.
-People played cards outside and unsavory characters were regularly seen on the streets, yet still, there wasn’t a stranger among them.
+It was a high-crime area, and drug dealing was abundant.
+Still, everyone in the neighborhood knew one another.
+People played cards outside, and unsavory characters were regularly seen on the streets.
+Yet, there wasn’t a stranger among them.

 “Human beings don’t disappear into thin air, you know what I’m saying?” said Shy’Kemmia’s uncle, Eddie Foster.
 “I’m sure somebody knows who it is, and I just wish they would come forward.”